banane42/Disc-Bot/README.md

 # Disc-Bot
 Repo for the discord bot.
+Description of Repo:
+  This repo is for practice with discord bots and Python programming.
+It is maintained by a group of friends who are studying Computer       Science at Indiana University.
+It may not look the prettiest but do not diss on it, for it is a work in progress.

 Steps to clone this repo to your computer:
 1. You will need to download git on your computer. https://git-scm.com/downloads